Study in the United States

 Finance & Economics

 Wall Street and the broader US financial sector create massive demand for finance graduates.
 Programmes at NYU Stern, Columbia, UChicago, and MIT Sloan are top choices.
-Quantitative finance programmes are STEM-designated, offering the 3-year OPT advantage.
+Quantitative finance programmes offer strong OPT employment prospects.

 Life Sciences & Healthcare